rbowsley/lamplighthelp/source/12-2-3_Using_a _Data_View_to_Create_Headers_and_Summary_Pages.markdown

 > You can set up a {{group}} data view to use as a header bar or summary page on profiles

-if there is specific information held on {{Lamplight}} that you would like to see at the top of profiles, or you would like to see data from different profile tabs in a summary page for each profile, you can set up data views to do this.
+If there is information about {{people}} or organisations held on {{Lamplight}} that you would like to see at the top of their profiles, or you would like to see data from different profile tabs in a summary page for each profile, you can set up data views to do this.

 More information to be added.